St. Barnabas' Adult Choir

 The musical style of the choir is eclectic, with music to suit a range of tastes: often classical or contemporary anthems, with the occasional rock or gospel piece thrown in to provide variety.
 We usually sing with organ or piano accompaniment, with occasional a capella singing, and brass or other instruments for the very special occasion.

 The choir is quite fortunate to have a talented professional musician leading it.
-Leah Milton, our choir director, is a music educator in the Collinsville School District with experience leading both children's and adult choirs.
+Leah Milton, St. Barnabas' Director of Music, is a music educator in the Collinsville School District with experience leading both children's and adult choirs.
 When work and family obligations allow, Leah also performs with local community choruses and theater groups.
-We are likewise lucky to have a fine organist in Cameron Graham, a talented student artist who is currently a high school senior at Liberty High School in the Wentzville School District.

 Parishioners wishing to "make a joyful noise" with the choir simply need to contact Leah to express their interest in joining and then show up for Sunday rehearsals.